Feminism in Japan: Women's suffrage

-Although women's advocacy has been present in Japan since the nineteenth century, aggressive women's suffrage in Japan was born during the turbulent interwar period of the 1920s.
+While women's advocacy has been present in Japan since the nineteenth century, aggressive calls for women's suffrage in Japan surfaced during the turbulent interwar period of the 1920s.
 Enduring a societal, political, and cultural metamorphosis, Japanese citizens lived in confusion and frustration as their nation transitioned from a tiny isolated body to a viable world power.
 Perhaps one of the most profound examples of this frustration is the fight for women's rights and recognition in Japan.

 After the Meiji Restoration in 1868, the concept of rights began to take hold in Japan.
 During the latter portion of the nineteenth century, the first proponents for women's rights advocated for reforms in the patriarchal society that had oppressed women (not for political inclusion or voting rights).
 Of prime importance to the early feminist movement was the call for women's education.

 Policymakers believed that women's education was imperative to the preservation of the state because it would prepare girls to be knowledgeable wives and mothers capable of producing diligent, nationally loyal sons.
 Although policymakers did not necessarily have the same motives as women's rights advocates in their call for women's education, the development of such education opened the door for further advancements for women in Japanese society.
 Also occurring at the end of the nineteenth century was the fight for women's protection from some of the cultural practices that had long subordinated women.

 As the topic of women's rights began to gain a larger following, women's advocacy groups slowly developed and tuned their interests to other issues impacting women in Japan.
 The interwar period, which followed the conclusion of World War I, brought about what has become known as the women's suffrage movement of Japan.
 Feminists opposed the nation's provision of civil rights to men exclusively and the government's exclusion of women from all political participation.
 Women in Japan were prohibited by law from joining political parties, expressing political views, and attending political meetings.